michaelnny/InstructLLaMA/README.md

 And the objective is to train the model to assign a higher reward to the best (chosen) completion and a lower reward to the worser (rejected) ones.

 This training phase demands more GPU RAM compared to fine-tuning, as it involves maintaining multiple computation graphs/gradients during loss computation.
-To save computation, we use a smaller model with only 3 billion parameters.
-This model uses the first 16 transformer encoder layers from the fine-tuned 7B model, and the LM head is replaced with a linear layer that outputs a scalar score.
+The reward model can be initialized from the fine-tuned 7B model, or the pretrained 7B model, where the LM head is replaced with a linear layer that outputs a scalar score.
 This new scalar head is then jointly trained with the rest of decoder layers.
 To save computation, we have the option to freeze first N decoder layers.

 We don't use LoRA when train the reward model since the scalar head layer is initialized randomly, full-scale training tends to yields better results.
+We start with Meta's pre-trained 7B model, the model context window is limited to 512, and use the `hh-rlhf helpful-base` dataset which consists of 41k samples to train the model over 1 epoch.

 ```
 python3 instruct_llama/run_rm.py